-2.2 Installing the REST driver
+Installing the REST Driver Files

 You can install the REST driver files on the Identity Manager server or a remote server that supports Remote Loader configuration.
-For more information about installing Remote Loader, see "Installing and Managing the Remote Loader" in the NetlQ Identity Manager Setup Guide.
+For more information about installing Remote Loader, see "Installing and Managing the Remote Loader" in the NetIQ Identity Manager Setup Guide.